sudorook/bmDCA/INSTALL.md

 [ -f $HOME/.bashrc ] && . $HOME/.bashrc
 ```

-If no such like is there or if no such file exists, add it and open a new
+If no such line is there or if no such file exists, add it and open a new
 terminal.

 ### Windows